rwindegger/recastnavigation/README.md

 ## Recast Demo

 You can find a comprehensive demo project in RecastDemo folder.
 It is a kitchen sink demo containing all the functionality of the library.
 If you are new to Recast & Detour, check out [Sample_SoloMesh.cpp](/RecastDemo/Source/Sample_SoloMesh.cpp) to get started with building navmeshes and [NavMeshTesterTool.cpp](/RecastDemo/Source/NavMeshTesterTool.cpp) to see how Detour can be used to find paths.

+### Included Submodules

+The project uses a set of submodules mapped into the Contrib folder.

 ### Building RecastDemo